AnandChowdhary/writing/honors-veni-proposal.md

 in addition, there’s the pain points of teachers not yet being solved, despite being addressed previously, we also want to keep that in mind.
 And maybe some other stuff.

-#

-And therefore research paper  will do this-and-that…

-O1: (anything else?)
+##### objectives

+Therefore, this research proposal aims to:

-O2: integrate what is already known about elearning in general specifically with homework use setting
+- Integrate what is already known about e-learning in general with ahomework use setting

 O3: We aim to show that the platform contributes to learning in real practice by comparing standard test scores of a control group (students without access to the e-learning platform) and a treatment group (students with access to the platform without forcing them to use it), and to show that the latter scores higher than the former.